getsentry/raven-python/docs/config/tornado.rst

 Setup
 -----

-The first thing you'll need to do is to initialize Raven under your application
+The first thing you'll need to do is to initialize sentry client under your application

 .. code-block:: python
    :emphasize-lines: 2,11,12,13